cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/saml-migration.md

 This page is for [Organization Owners](/getting-started/glossary/#organization-owner) who have set up their SAML SSO configuration **before April 24, 2023**.

-- If you don't update your SAML configuration, users in your organization will have to authenticate with their email and password or using Google authentication (OAuth 2.0), if relevant.
+- If you don't update your SAML configuration by the end of the transition period, we'll deprecate your legacy configuration settings.
+This means you will not be able to sign in to Cobalt.
 - Make sure to update configurations for each organization where you're an Organization Owner.
 - If you don't have a legacy SAML setup, please visit [Configure SAML SSO](/platform-deep-dive/collaboration/organization/organization-settings/saml-sso/) for instructions.